- Department Chair, Associate Professor of Anthropology

 - Email: firstname.lastname@example.org

 Holly Dunsworth is an evolutionary-minded anthropologist.
-She teaches courses on human evolution with new and original approaches aimed at overturning evolutionary misconceptions and outdated evolutionary dogma that students bring to college.
-At the early Miocene sites on Rusinga Island, Kenya she performs paleontological research where ancient fossil apes are preserved (like Proconsul), and she also studies live and recently live primates including, of course, humans.
-Dunsworth is particularly interested in how life history traits evolve—especially the anatomical, physiological, and behavioral traits related to making, growing, and raising offspring.
+She teaches courses in biocultural anthropology with new and original approaches aimed at overturning evolutionary misconceptions and outdated evolutionary dogma that students bring to college.
+Although she began her career as a paleoanthropologist, she has a broad background that is carrying her interests beyond the fossil record.
+At the early Miocene sites on Rusinga Island, Kenya she has performed paleontological research where ancient fossil apes are preserved, but she is increasingly learning about live and recently live primates including, of course, humans.
+Dunsworth is particularly interested in how the anatomical, physiological, and behavioral traits related to making, growing, and raising offspring evolved, how we narrate that evolutionary history, and how our narratives impact other realms of knowledge and practice, like parenting, healthcare, and medicine.
 She has contributed her research, scholarship, and writing to various books and journals.
-She is presently co-authoring a book with Anne Buchanan called The Baby Makers and she regularly contributes to the science blog The Mermaid’s Tale.
+She regularly contributes to the science blogs The Mermaid’s Tale and Origins.

-Dunsworth teaches the following courses in biological anthropology at the University of Rhode Island: Human Origins (APG 201), Sex and Reproduction in Our Species (APG 310), Human Variation (APG 350), and The Human Fossil Record (APG 300).
+Dunsworth teaches the following courses in biocultural anthropology at the University of Rhode Island: Human Origins and Evolution (APG 201), Human Variation (APG 350), Sex and Reproduction in Our Species (APG 399), and Paleoanthropology (APG 411).

 - Ph.D. in Anthropology, Pennsylvania State University, 2006